plasma-umass/scalene/README.md

   % python -m pip install scalene
 ```

-_NOTE_: Currently, installing Scalene in this way does not install its memory profiling library, so you will only be able to use it to perform CPU profiling.
-To take advantage of its memory profiling capability, you will need to download this repository.

 ### ArchLinux

 **NEW**: You can now install the full Scalene library and script on Arch Linux via the [AUR